zht200/KInARow/README.md

 # KInARow
-It plays K in a row with another similar program
+It plays K in a row with another similar program.